 Document challenges and external factors that are frustrating your progress - these are especially helpful if there is an unanticipated disruption to a project or if there is sudden staff turnover.
-Documentation of challenges

-As we move into active implementation of our CCP, makes it much easier to address them and demonstrate dedication to the goal even if the progress is going as well as hoped.
+Documentation of challenges makes it much easier to address them and demonstrate dedication to the goal even if the progress is going as well as hoped.

-Putit on the Agenda - Leadership and Management Teams Should have a CCP Check-In on their meeting agenda at least once per month, where they connect on progress and highlight any concerns.
+Put it on the Agenda - Leadership and Management Teams Should have a CCP Check-In on their meeting agenda at least once per month, where they connect on progress and highlight any concerns.